Traditionally, sideboards are some of the most elegant and sophisticated items of furniture that you are likely to find in a dining room.

-But, you could also base your sideboard ornaments on the changing seasons of the year.
+But, you could also base your sideboard decor on the changing seasons of the year.
+You can use dried flower arrangements during any season.
 In autumn, for example, you could go out and collect fallen pine cones that you can then bring home and decorate your sideboard with.

 Then again, you could also pick sideboard decoration “themes” that match personal hobbies and interests.
 If you like birdwatching, for example, ornamental wood carvings of birds could be a great feature to decorate your sideboard with.

 Use your sideboard as the perfect way to draw attention to, and frame, a painting or photograph